StrongGarl1c/rock-paper-scissors/README.md

 # rock-paper-scissors
-this is a rock, paper, scissors, game created by Yaroslav Pitsur
+this is a rock, paper, scissors game created by Yaroslav Pitsur